Bernardo-MG/dreadball-model-api/src/site/markdown/index.md

 # Dreadball

-Dreadball is a futuristic sports tabletop game created by Mantic, a bit in the style of BloodBowl, but much faster.
-To find out more check out [it's website][dreadball].
+[Dreadball][dreadball] is a futuristic sports tabletop game created by Mantic, a bit in the style of BloodBowl, but much faster and divided into two main versions: the original (DBO) and Dreadball Xtreme (DBX).

 ---